xizon/Uix-Page-Builder/README.md

 [![Uix Page Builder Live Demo](https://github.com/xizon/Uix-Page-Builder/blob/master/screenshots/video-cover.jpg)](https://www.youtube.com/watch?v=vg3rPxcfZEg "Uix Page Builder Live Demo")

 Uix Page Builder is a design system that it is simple content creation interface.
-The currently available default elements: `parallax`, `google maps`,  `pricing`, `features`, `testimonials carousel`, `team`, `list of clients`, `accordion`, `tabs`, `author card`, `contact form`, `progress bar`, `portfolio`, `blog`, `uix products`, `slider`.
-To be continued.
+Drag & Drop, User-friendly and online Visual Editing.

+Here are **6+** templates for you to swipe and make your own.
+Here, you will find free, professional design for Uix Page Builder.
+We add new, fresh designs regularly in order to provide you with large variety of templates to chose from.
 More importantly, each module may contain a variety of styles.

-You could add any new pages using the plugin to your WordPress site, find the **Pages** menu in the WordPress Dashboard Navigation menu.
+You could add a new page with Uix Page Builder to your WordPress site, find the **Pages** menu in the WordPress Dashboard Navigation menu.
 Click **Add new**.
 The **"Uix Page Builder Attributes"** section applies page builder templates to your new page.

-Here are **6+**  templates for you to swipe and make your own.
-Here, you will find free, professional design for Uix Page Builder.
-We add new, fresh designs regularly in order to provide you with large variety of templates to chose from.
+**Included Modules**

+The currently available default elements:

+- parallax
+- google maps
+- pricing
+- features
+- testimonials carousel
+- team
+- list of clients
+- accordion
+- tabs
+- author card
+- contact form
+- progress bar
+- portfolio
+- blog
+- uix products
+- slider
+- instagram feed
+- sidebar